silpian/linear-model/README.md

 lasso.predict(new_X)
 ```

-For more examples of use cases and derivations of the update equations, see [Linear Regression Derivation](Linear Regression Derivations.ipynb)
+For more examples of use cases and derivations of the update equations, see [Linear Regression Derivations](https://github.com/silpian/linear-model/blob/master/Linear%20Regression%20Derivations.ipynb)